 What is Liposuction?

 Although liposuction does remove inches in many cases, it is actually not a surgery for weight loss.
-The best candidates for liposuction are those who are not over weight, but have areas on their bodies that are not responsive to diet and exercise.
+The best candidates for liposuction are those who are not overweight but have areas on their bodies that are not responsive to diet and exercise.
 The best long-term results are maintained when you combine liposuction with a sustained healthy lifestyle.

 Liposuction is not for massive weight loss.
 There are safety limits to how much fat can be removed at one time without endangering your life.
-Liposuction is not a treatment for cellulite and can in fact make the appearance worse if is your skin quality is poor meaning, loose, inelastic, or with stretch marks.
+Liposuction is not a treatment for cellulite and can, in fact, make the appearance worse if is your skin quality is poor meaning, loose, inelastic, or with stretch marks.

 Liposuction is not a casual procedure that can be done by anybody.
 As with any surgical procedure, there are possible risks and complications including bleeding, scarring, infection, and damage to deeper body parts.
 With liposuction, there is also the potential for contour irregularity, damage to nerves, and asymmetry.